csiAI/NYC-School-Bus-Service---Performance-Analysis/README.md

 - Cumulative Impact: Total accumulated delays by service provider

 # Data Structure & Initial Checks
 The data was obtained through a CSV file provided by the New York City Department of Education, with a total of 250K rows.
-The csv file with the data can be found [here](https://drive.google.com/file/d/1Bq89xxzxvSu-_GNwjIZGt4jgnpVDSymp/view?usp=sharing).
+The CSV file with the data can be found [here](https://drive.google.com/file/d/1Bq89xxzxvSu-_GNwjIZGt4jgnpVDSymp/view?usp=sharing).

 I have performed Data Cleaning and Exploratory Data Analysis using SQL.
 The SQL file with the code is attached in this repository.
 I then created a dashboard in Tableau to display the key insights visually.